reTHINK-project/specs/service-framework/readme.md

 *to be reviewed with links to existing documented framework libs.
 Missing Documentation for Discovery and IdentityManager lib*

-Thus, the Hyperty Service Framework should provide:

-In addition, the Hyperty Service Framework will provide JavaScript libraries to speed up the implementation of conversational services (audio, video, chat, screen sharing) and context enabled services (IoT, context delivery, location).
-These services will be fully implemented in the scenarios implementation tasks and demonstrated in reTHINK testbes.
-The requirements from a software perspective have been defined in section 2.4.

 ### Methodology of Framework Development and Relation to other Work Packages

-A preliminary analysis of functionalities to be provided by the framework will be discussed and a high level capability set for the Framework will be presented in the next sections.
-For this input from three different areas of the reTHINK project will be examined namely:
+In order to determine functionality required by the service framework, Work Package Three analyzed:

 -	Uses Cases as specified in WP1 Task1.1
 -	Data Models as specified in WP2 Task 2.3
 -	Interface Design as specified in WP2 Task 2.4

+as summarized as follows.

 #### Use Cases

-D1.1 – “Use Cases and Sustainable Business Models” specified 15 user scenarios from which 5 have been selected as the main scenarios for the development of Hyperties in WP5.
-Details of these user scenarios can be found in D1.1.
+D1.1 – “Use Cases and Sustainable Business Models” specified 15 user scenarios from which 5 have been selected as the main scenarios for the development of Hyperties in WP5, namely:

 -	Daily life in a Smart City – Human-To-Human Communication
 -	Daily Life In A Smart City – Individual Contextual Services
 -	Hotel Guest Web Application* Apartment Rental Monitoring And Control Application
 -	Smart Enterprise –Contextual Enriched Communication in Smart Enterprises

+Details of these user scenarios can be found in D1.1.
 From the above user scenarios specific actors/roles, requirements and use cases where identified and specified.
 These functionalities include:

 -	Communication Service: the Hyperty Runtime already provides an API for H2H and M2M communication.
 Developers will be able to use this service directly from the Hyperty Runtime API
 -	Identity Service: a provider mechanism to access internal reTHNK IdP services or external IdPs (Google, Facebook, etc.)